tenzingelekbhutia-commits/vsm-search-engine/README.md

 - Dataset-based search

 How to Run
--Install required libraries
+- Install required libraries
--Run the program
+- Run the program
--Enter your search query in the terminal
+- Enter your search query in the terminal

 Example query
--technology
+- technology
--sports
+- sports
--business
+- business